-P010 Support businesses of different types and scales to develop and grow markets for value- added wood products, forest tourism and recreation opportunities.
+P010 Support businesses of different types and scale to develop and grow markets for value-added wood products, forest tourism and recreation opportunities.
 P011 Support the operational contractor base to grow and diversify, so that it has the capacity to deliver Coillte's afforestation, peatland redesign and nature ambitions.
-P012 Enhance operational guidance for staff and contractors regarding biodiversity management and peatland redesign.
+P012 Enhance operational guidance for staff and contractors regarding biodiversity management and peatland redesign, with the input of suitably qualified specialists.
 P013 Support the provision of education and training to attract new entrants to the sector and enhance skills in new and emerging areas.
 P014 Support the enhancement of the curriculum in tertiary education and the development of apprentices to attract new forestry and related professionals to the sector.
-P015 Support and continue to engage with Government and other stakeholders towards the inclusion of forestry skills on the Critical Skills List.
+P015 Support and continue to engage with government and other stakeholders towards the inclusion of forestry skills on the Critical Skills List.